The King’s School Worcester

 All visits are welcome, please contact the school

-See everything our school has to offer.
-Whether you are looking for a place in Year 7, Year 9 or the Sixth Form, a private tour provides the perfect opportunity to find out more about the academic, pastoral, and co-curricular opportunities available here at King’s.
+Whether you are looking for a place in our main joining points (Year 7, Year 9 or the Sixth Form) or at a midpoint (Year 8 or Year 10) a visit to King’s provides the perfect opportunity to find out more about the academic, pastoral, and co-curricular opportunities available here at King’s.

-You will have the chance to have a full tour of our fantastic facilities and classrooms, an introduction from our Headmaster, starting in September 2020, Mr Gareth Doodes and the opportunity to talk to staff and pupils about life here at King’s Worcester.
+At an open morning or private tour, you will have the chance to have a full tour of our fantastic facilities and classrooms, an introduction from our Headmaster, Mr Gareth Doodes and the opportunity to talk to staff and pupils about life here at King’s Worcester.

 We run two Open Mornings a year, in September and January.
 However, we welcome visitors for a private tour during a normal school day at any point throughout the year.
 To arrange such a visit, please contact our Registrar Mrs Vickie Peckston on 01905 721742.